l3af-project/l3afd/docs/CONTRIBUTING.md

 ### Improve our guides and documentation

-The community look forward to the improvement our guides and documentation.
+We look forward to contributions improving our guides and documentation.
 Documentation should be written in an inclusive style.
 The [Google developer documentation](https://developers.google.com/style/inclusive-documentation) contains an excellent reference on this topic.

 ### Increase our test coverage

-Increase the code coverage by adding the tests.
+Increase the code coverage by adding tests.
 PRs are expected to have 100% test coverage for added code.
 This can be verified with a coverage build.
 If your PR cannot have 100% coverage for some reason please clearly explain why when you open it.
 Run your tests and get coverage locally